E-commerce

 Do permanent discounts boost conversion?

-Not if they destroy margin and attract only deal hunters.
-Measure net margin and repeat purchase.
+Not if they destroy margin and attract only bargain hunters.
+Measure net margin and repeat purchases.

 April 8, 2026